h2oai/h2o4gpu/README.md

 or

-#below doesn't seem to put into persistence mode, so just use above sudo version
-##nvidia-persistenced --user foo --persistence-mode
-##where "foo" is your username
+sudo nvidia-persistenced --user foo --persistence-mode # where "foo" is your username

 To compile gpu version: